Andries-B/howto-lensfun-calibrate/README.md

 <model>my lens Lumix vignetting compensation ON</model>
 ```

 In darktable, both lenses show up in the menu.
 The first profile will be selected by default.
-From the menu the other can be selected.
+From the menu the other profile can be selected.

 Exiftool command to determine vignetting compensation mode from raw file
 ```bash